tanqhnguyen/cacheup/README.md

 ```

 ## File
 Store cache in files.
-Considering the cost of SSD is now pretty low, using files for caching is also a cheap solution to increase the performance
+Considering the cost of SSD is now pretty low, using files for caching is a cheap solution to increase the performance

 Initiate the `file` storage.
 Cache directory will be created if it is not existed.
-By default, if `cacheDir` is not set, `CacheUp` will create ` directory named `_cache` in `node_modules/cacheup/adatapers/_cache` to store cache files
+By default, if `cacheDir` is not set, `CacheUp` will create directory named `_cache` in `node_modules/cacheup/adatapers` to store cache files
 ```javascript
 var cache = new Cacheup({
   type: 'file',